Universal credit: Elements

 - The work condition: To meet the work condition a claimant must be in paid work or have an offer of paid work that is due to start before the end of the next assessment period.
 Where the claimant is a member of a couple, both members have to be in paid work unless the other member has limited capability for work, has regular and substantial caring responsibilities for a severely disabled person or is temporarily absent from the claimant’s household.

 - Childcare costs condition: To meet this condition, childcare costs must be paid for a child or qualifying young person (until 1September following their 16th birthday) who the claimant is responsible for.
 The childcare costs must be incurred for the purposes of enabling the claimant to take up paid work or continue in paid work or, if they are not working but receiving any of the statutory payments mentioned above, the purpose for incurring the childcare costs must be to enable the claimant to maintain childcare arrangements that were in place when the claimant began to receive those benefits.
 Childcare should be reported to DWP by a deadline.
-Prior to 16 October 2019, childcare charges need to be reported to DWP before the end of the assessment period and DWP will then decide whether the costs are attributable to that period.
+Prior to 16 October 2019, childcare charges need to be reported to DWP before the end of the assessment period in which and DWP will then decide whether the costs are attributable to that period.
 From 16 October 2019, claimants have a longer period within which they have to report their childcare changes - claimants must report their childcare charges by the end of the assessment period following the assessment period in which they are paid - in other words, they have an extra month to report their childcare charges.

 Not all childcare can be covered by the childcare costs element.
 Only ‘relevant childcare’ is covered which generally includes childcare which is registered or approved.